www.weldreality.com.

 A

-pre-existing lack of weld fusion defect, corrosion on a pipeline seam and a flawed protective coating
+pre-existing LACK OF WELD FUSION, corrosion on a pipeline seam and a flawed protective coating

 probably caused a break that spilled 564,000 gallons of gasoline into a Lake Tawakoni